Summary

 Amortisation in Three Scenarios

-The Figures:
+The figures:

 Sensitivity Analysis

-- 5 hours/week: Amortisation takes 40% longer
+- 5 hours/week: takes 40% longer to pay for itself

-- 10 hours/week: Our standard assumption
+- 10 hours/week: our standard assumption

-- 15 hours/week: Amortisation is 35% faster
+- 15 hours/week: pays for itself 35% faster

-Conclusion: The project pays off even with 50% lower adoption than expected.
+Conclusion: the project pays off even with 50% lower adoption than expected.

 Time Savings per Workflow